Experity/docutap.github.io/_posts/2016-03-29-1500-upcoming-features.md

 - Instead of showing the earliest expected callback time, we're showing the current callback time.
 - The patients will always be in the right order.
 - We've removed the date since your patients are all visiting on the same day.
-- Patients that have been "pushed back" due to a delay at your clinic are clearly labeled.
+- Patients that have been "pushed back" due to a delay at your clinic and have received a delay text message.
-- Patients that are "late arrivals" are clearly marked as well.
-These are patients that haven't checked-in yet and are running behind.
+- Patients that are "late arrivals" are patients that haven't checked-in yet and are running behind.

 When clicking on the 'i' icon: